 To sublet or sublease is to rent part of the unit to another person for all or part of the lease term, or to rent all of the unit to another for a portion of the lease term.
 Thus, a sublet exists where the original or "master tenant" takes in a roommate whose name is not on the lease and the roommate pays rent to the master tenant, or where the master tenant rents the entire unit to another tenant during the master tenant's absence.
 A master tenant remains obligated to the property owner to comply with the lease requirements.
-Oakland does not have an Ordinance or Regulation restricting the amount of rent a master tenant charges a subtenant.
+A primary tenant may charge a subtenant no more than the proportional share of the total current rent paid to the owner.
 A tenant may sublet a unit if the lease does not specifically prohibit it.
-EFFECT OF DEPOSIT AND NEW PROPERTY OWNER

-If the lease says that subletting is allowed subject to the property owner's approval, the property owner may refuse consent only when he or she has a reasonable objection to the proposed subtenant.
+EFFECT OF DEPOSIT AND NEW PROPERTY OWNER If the lease says that subletting is allowed subject to the property owner's approval, the property owner may refuse consent only when he or she has a reasonable objection to the proposed subtenant.
 The proposed subtenant's financial responsibility or rental history are examples of reasonable objections.
 Caution: Where a lease specifically prohibits subletting, a non-occupying master tenant's subletting of the entire premises may be a violation of the lease and grounds for eviction.
 For questions about whether a lease allows this type of subletting, property owners and tenants should seek legal advice.